dbt-labs/docs.getdbt.com/website/docs/docs/cloud/configure-cloud-cli.md

 ## Configure the dbt Cloud CLI

 Once you install the dbt Cloud CLI, you need to configure it to connect to a dbt Cloud project.
+Note, that if you're using the dbt Cloud CLI, you can connect to your data platform directly in the dbt Cloud interface and don't need [`profiles.yml`](/docs/core/connect-data-platform/profiles.yml) file.

 1. Ensure you meet the prerequisites above.